fastly/pushpin/doc/websocket-over-http.md

     OPEN\r\n
     \r\n

-Server accepts connection and binds a User header based on the cookie:
+The server accepts the connection and binds a User field based on the cookie:

     HTTP/1.1 200 OK
     Content-Type: application/websocket-events
-    Meta-Set-User: alice
+    Set-Meta-User: alice

     OPEN\r\n
     \r\n

-Now, any further requests from the gateway will include this header:
+Now, any further requests from the gateway will include a Meta-User header:

     POST /target HTTP/1.1
     Connection-Id: b5ea0e11
-    User: alice
+    Meta-User: alice
     Content-Type: application/websocket-events

     TEXT 5\r\n
     hello\r\n

-Security note: the server will need to ensure that the request originated from the gateway before trusting such headers.
+Security note: gateways MUST NOT relay any headers from the client that are prefixed with `Meta-`.
+This prevents the client from spoofing metadata bindings.
+Additionally, the server needs to ensure that an incoming request came from a gateway before trusting its `Meta-*` headers.

 Notes
 -----